Helble announces winter study abroad program cancellations, budget losses in live stream

 However, the ability of Dartmouth first-year international students to take online classes in the United States remains uncertain.
 Helble noted that first-year international students are “welcome to continue pursuing their visa applications at this time,” but acknowledged that Dartmouth “has no insight” into the outcome of the visa application process.
 He added that Dartmouth continues to seek clarification from the Student and Exchange Visitor Program, which sets guidelines for international students to study in the U.S.

-Regarding the College’s operations budget, Helble said that the College experienced a “substantial” operating loss of $36 million for the fiscal year 2020, a number that amounts to about 40 percent of the College’s original estimate of $83 million during the spring.
+Regarding the College’s operations budget, Helble said that the College experienced a “substantial” operating loss of $36 million for the fiscal year 2020, compared to the original projection of a $51 million operating loss.
 He cited the improved investment market, support from the Dartmouth College Fund and efforts to reduce “non-compensation expenses” as factors that contributed to the reduced budget deficit.

 Chief financial officer Mike Wagner said during the livestream that approximately $15 million of the College’s operating losses came from the loss of room and board fees and approximately $7 million came from losses related to professional schools.
 The other $14 million came from losses related to investment income, research revenue, athletic activities, the Hanover Inn and other activities.